 Racey says at least one other neighbor had their lease terminated without cause within the past several months.
 As she gathered her belongings over the course of November, she saw people in at least three to five additional units moving out.

 It’s part of an ongoing pattern at the complex, a former management company employee who asked to remain anonymous told Deadline Detroit.
 Each month, the ex-employee said, Professional Property Management abruptly ends leases for up to a handful of residents, often without explanation, targeting tenants it thinks “might cause trouble,” including asking for repairs.
 Racey, the ex-employee said, had previously alerted building management to trash in hallways or broken glass on the property.
-Racey, for her part, believed she was targeted by staff for a change in attitude after her neighbor was forced out.
+Racey, for her part, believed she was targeted by staff because she stopped being friendly after her neighbor was forced out.

 "Many people there had to uproot their lives in 30 days with some having little to no options as to where they would go so quickly," said Racey.
 "I was one of the fortunate ones."